KenT2/tboplayer/README.md

     * Audio Output - play sound to hdmi or local output, auto does not send an audio option to omxplayer.

-    * Mode - play the Single selected track, Repeat the single track or rotate around the Playlist starting from the selected track.
+    * Mode - play the Single selected track, Repeat the single track, rotate around the Playlist starting from the selected track, randomly play a track from the Playlist.

     * Initial directory for tracks - where Add Track starts looking.